 - 4.1 Wiltshire is a mostly rural county in the South West of England.
-It borders the Council areas of Gloucestershire, Swindon, West Berkshire, Hampshire, Dorset, Somerset, Bath & North East Somerset and South Gloucestershire.
+It borders the Council areas of Gloucestershire, Swindon, West Berkshire, Hampshire, Dorset, Somerset, B&NES and South Gloucestershire.
 The county is relatively affluent.
-However, there are substantial pockets of deprivation. - 4.2 Approximately 500,000 people lived in Wiltshire in 2020 this is expected to increase by 5% in the next 10 years.
-Wiltshire has an ageing population whilst 19% of residents are aged 0-15, 22% are aged 65 or older.
+However, there are substantial pockets of deprivation. - 4.2 New Census data released in 2022 shows that 510,400 people live in Wiltshire.
+This makes Wiltshire the ninth largest local authority in England by population size, but the eleventh lowest by population density.
+Wiltshire's population has increased by 8.4% since the last Census - a higher rate of increase than the overall rate of increase in England (6.6%).
+Wiltshire has an ageing population - whilst 22.1% of residents are aged 0-19, 21.8% are aged 65 or older.
+Overall, in England, there has been an increase of 20.1% in people aged 65 years and over between 2011 and 2021; by contract, in Wiltshire there has been an increase of 30.5% in people aged 65 and over.
+Wiltshire is one of only three local authorities in the South West whose 65+ population has increased by more than 30%.
 People are generally living longer and healthier than ever before.
 However, our Joint Strategic Needs Assessment15 shows that these gains are not enjoyed equally across the population, and we have a number of long-term health challenges.
-One third of Year 12 students report low mental wellbeing; we know that adults with long-term mental health problems and/or learning disabilities have much lower life expectancy. - 4.3 The national Projecting Adult Needs and Service Information System (PANSI16) and Projecting Older People Population Information System (POPPI17) databases forecast how many adults with learning disabilities, autism spectrum conditions and mental health conditions live in Wiltshire now, and how this will change over the next 20 years.
+In particular, we know that adults with longterm mental health problems and/or learning disabilities have much lower life expectancy. - 4.3 The national Projecting Adult Needs and Service Information System (PANSI16) and Projecting Older People Population Information System (POPPI17) databases forecast how many adults with learning disabilities, autism spectrum conditions and mental health conditions live in Wiltshire now, and how this will change over the next 20 years.
 They show that the overall numbers of working-age adults with these needs will stay much the same over this period, but the numbers of older people with LD and/or autism whilst small in comparison with working-age adults will increase significantly.
 Our view locally is that these forecasts should be treated with caution, as they have historically not been accurate indicators of our population.
 (NB: most of these residents will not have Care Act-eligible needs; figures for people with personality disorder or psychosis aged 65+ are not available on POPPI.)